 “Clearing House” shall mean NSD performing clearing activities.

+"Clearing Pool" shall mean a group of liabilities eligible for clearing and to be fully discharged by netting and/or otherwise in accordance with these Clearing Rules and/or by settlement.

 “Clearing System” shall mean a set of hardware and software, databases, telecommunications, and other equipment and software applications being used by the Clearing House in its clearing activities.

 “Clearing Session” shall mean a period of time during which the Clearing House clears a group of similar trades (in terms of terms and conditions of their execution).